Chronoblog/gatsby-theme-chronoblog/packages/gatsby-theme-chronoblog/README.md

 I never liked the blog format so that, regardless of the platform (be it Medium or WordPress), they all expect that the content that I will create is text, and it is desirable that this be a long article.
 A blog consisting of long articles looks and works organically (on any platform).
 But a blog consisting of any other content (video, presentations, links to external resources, or even just short notes) - it feels and works "somehow wrong".

-But what if we make a blog theme based on a feed?
-Something like twitter, but without restrictions, and in the form of a personal site?
+But what if we make a blog theme based on a feed? something like twitter or hackernews, but without restrictions, and in the form of a personal blog?

-This is the main idea of Chronoblog - to help create a personal website where any type of content will look and work organically.
+The Chronoblog feed allows you to post almost anything, since it allows you to post not only blog **posts**, but also **links** in the form of cards.
+And also **notes** - an extremely flexible format similar to something like tweets.
+And all this in one feed, sorted by date and organized using tags.

 # Guide - How to start working with Chronoblog Gatsby Theme